tgolubev/Conjugate_Gradient_with_MPI_and_OpenMP/src/data_parallel_approach/README.md

     module load GNU/7.3.0-2.30
     module load OpenMPI/3.1.1

+## Reading the HDF5 file:
+The file is pre-generated using Matlab and filled with a matrix, right hand side, and initial guess to be used by the C++ parallelized CG algorithm.
+The CG code will add the solution to this file.

+In Linus terminal:
+     h5ls cg.h5  // will list the directories inside the file

+     h5ls -d cg.h5/[name of dataset]  // will display the contents (values) of a particular data set

 * NOTE: the number of openmp threads is controlled by `export  OMP_NUM_THREADS=` which is set inside of the makefile.
 * Or can also change the num threads environmental variable intereactively by putting into the terminal: `export OMP_NUM_THREADS=4`